GregoryKogan/admissions-prototype/README.md

 - JWT_KEY - secret key for JWT signing
 - MAIL_API_KEY - NotiSend API key
 - ADMIN_PASSWORD - password for the default admin user

+## 🔒 Authentication

+This project features a robust JWT-based authentication system with automatic token rotation for every login or refresh, ensuring users are seamlessly re-authenticated without manual re-login.
+Each token is stored in Redis for quick invalidation, allowing flexible auto-logout and enhanced session control.

+Passwords are secured using Argon2 with distinct, randomly generated salts, providing state-of-the-art security against brute force attacks.
+User-friendly password guidelines (minimum length, mixed case, digits, and special characters) further strengthen credentials and reduce the risk of weak passwords.

 ## 🛎️ Administration